APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

 \item \textbf{Partial progress prioritization:} When using asynchronous overlap, if some CPU requests have already completed the first $i$ layers of decoding when new prefilling requests arrive, and the inequality holds, the scheduler prioritizes these partially processed CPU requests in the decode-only sub-batch if the other sub-batch is full.
 This optimization is valuable because these requests add only $(num\_layers-i) \cdot T_{glinear}$ extra time instead of $num\_layers \cdot T_{glinear}$ extra time. \end{itemize}

+The APEX scheduling procedure, shown in Algorithms~\ref{alg:scheduling} and \ref{alg:selection}, adapts dynamically to workload characteristics by first attempting Asymmetric Pipelining partitioning and then evaluating its potential speedup using the analytical model described in Section~\ref{sec:analytical_model_for_scheduler}.
+Algorithm~\ref{alg:scheduling} captures the main scheduling logic for request queue management and for deciding when CPU involvement is beneficial, while Algorithm~\ref{alg:selection} applies the throughput-based model to compare Asymmetric Pipelining against GPU-only execution.
+This two-stage design optimizes resource allocation across GPU and CPU to maximize throughput while preserving latency, ensuring hybrid execution is invoked only when it provides measurable gains over pure GPU processing.

-The APEX scheduling procedure, detailed in Algorithm~\ref{alg:scheduling}, dynamically adapts to workload characteristics, optimizing resource allocation between the GPU and CPU to maximize throughput while preserving latency.
-A key aspect of its robustness, particularly within the Asynchronous Overlap strategy, involves managing CPU-GPU synchronization.
-Before the designated synchronization point (i.e., prior to the GPU commencing post-attention operations for a given layer), the GPU checks if the CPU's offloaded computation for that layer is complete.
-If the CPU results are not yet ready, the GPU does not stall; instead, it proceeds with its current tasks for the ongoing iteration.
-The GPU will re-check for CPU readiness in the subsequent iteration, repeating this check until the CPU results are available for synchronization.
+A key element of robustness—particularly under the \emph{Asynchronous Overlap} strategy—is CPU--GPU synchronization.
+Before the designated synchronization point (i.e., just prior to the GPU initiating post-attention operations for a given layer), the GPU checks whether the CPU’s offloaded computation for that layer has completed.
+If the results are not yet available, the GPU does not stall; it continues executing its current tasks for the iteration.
+The readiness check is repeated in the next iteration, and synchronization proceeds only once the CPU results are available.